phi-jp/high/README.md

 # high

-high is a  JavaScript library
+high is a  JavaScript library.
+It is a library to add the function that the JavaScript should originally have to.

 ## Installation